Page last updated: 3 August 2020

 Legislation: The NHS Confederation has assessed the COVID-19 Bill.

-NEW: Operating framework for urgent and planned services in hospital settings during COVID-19.
+Operating framework for urgent and planned services in hospital settings during COVID-19.
 NHS England and NHS Improvement has set out a series of measures to help local hospitals plan to increase routine operations and treatment, while keeping the necessary capacity and capability to treat future coronavirus patients.
 (14 May)

 Letter to CCGs on care homes: NHS England and NHS Improvement has written to GP practices and primary care networks, chief executives of community health providers, regional directors of primary care and CCG accountable officers, giving guidance on COVID-19 care home support (1 May).